JinTonikCZ/TeamCity-Cloud-Remote-Shell-Executor/docs/PROJECT_DOCUMENTATION.md

 Lack of True Queuing: The UI displays a QUEUED status, but this simply maps to the Kubernetes Pending phase (waiting for the scheduler).
 If a user submits 1,000 jobs simultaneously, the API will immediately attempt to create 1,000 Pods, potentially overwhelming the cluster's control plane.
 There is no external message broker handling backpressure.

-5. Future Improvements & Scalability
+**5. Future Improvements & Scalability
-If this MVP were to evolve into a production-grade Enterprise solution, the following architectural upgrades would be prioritized:
+**If this MVP were to evolve into a production-grade Enterprise solution, the following architectural upgrades would be prioritized:

 Message Broker Integration (RabbitMQ / Apache Kafka): To handle high throughput and burst traffic, incoming execution requests should be published to a message queue.
 Worker nodes or the Spring Boot service would asynchronously consume these messages and provision K8s Pods only when cluster resources are actually available, preventing API server exhaustion.